ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 you put your thumb between two grinders,
 tbey are very apt to bite The Negroes of
 Guinea have sent a pc tition to the Kiog
-of Holland against the transfer to ou
+of Holland against the transfer to our
+Government, and offer to pay tbe same
+sum to remain under tho Dutah rul
 </td></tr></table>

 ---